 Bill’s Guide to Writing a Book

-I have written six books and have three more in the outline stage, but my sales are dismal.
+I have written five books, two of which are in editing, but have sold fewer than 100.
 So, you probably ask, “Why should I read your guide?”
 Good question.
-In my experience, looking at several sources when attempting to understand something is essential.
-Then, once you know what is going on, jump into the project.
-So, there could be value in my words because I have made many mistakes.
-Or this could be useless junk.
+In my experience, looking at several sources is essential to understanding something important.
+Once you have enough information from these sources, jump into the project.
+Thus, there is value in my tangled words because I have made many mistakes.
 This is a three-part blog; the next entries cover publishing and marketing.

 So … You have never written a book and want to write one.
 Where to start?
 Before we get into writing, there are some crucial tasks.

 1) Get a Goodreads account, an Amazon account, and an Amazon author’s account.
 Then, post reviews for every book you have read on both sites.
 Your goal will be two per day and at least 200 reviews.
 Important tip.
 Review only the books you liked.
 Why?
-Carma and getting into the mindset of being successful.
+Karma and getting into a mindset of success.
 In addition, this effort will prepare you for a critical task—the book blurb.
-Your goal will be to get into the mindset that people will read and comment on your work.
-Also, it would help if you got into the philosophy of creating something people want.
-And finally, get into the mindset about books getting excellent reviews.
+Your goal will be to get into the mindset of the people who want to buy your book.
+Also, it would help if you could get into the philosophy of creating something people want.
+And finally, get into the mindset of getting excellent reviews.

-2) Join Facebook/Twitter/popular online sites and write a short bio about yourself.
+2) Join Facebook/Twitter/popular online sites and write a short (author) bio about yourself.
 If you already have an account, create a new page dedicated to your author’s activities.
 Post stuff about your writing, books, stories, and book-related interests.
 Important tip: Post only light-hearted stuff.
-If you like/hate famous person X, keep it to yourself.
-Many potential book buyers love X. Your goal will be to build hype.
+If you like/hate famous person X, keep it to yourself, because many potential customers love X. Your goal is to build hype.
 “Hey, just about to release my book.”
 “Wow!
 I will have to buy it!”
+Your goal is not, “X is a jerk.”

 4) READ A LOT.
 At least two hours a day.
 Try to read in the same area (like romance) you are thinking of publishing.
 This will improve your writing ability and develop style/ideas.
-It will also get you into the mindset you are writing for others.
+It will also put you in the mindset of writing for others.
 Read a variety of authors, including non-famous authors.
 Look for mistakes and think about how YOU would fix the problem.

 5) Start a blog.
 I have one on Goodreads, Facebook, Tumblr, and Medium.
 Talk about how your writing is going, what books you enjoy, and what it means to be a writer.
-Keep it high level.
-No politics or other controversial topics unless it is your thing to offend people.
+Keep it high-level.
+No politics or other controversial topics unless your writing intends to offend people.
 If so, tread lightly.

-6) Start thinking about marketing and do research in this area.
+6) Start thinking about marketing and do research in your book topic area.
 This is a long, laborious, and expensive journey.
-“Writing a book is 99% self-marketing and 1% other.” -Me
+“Writing a book is 99% self-promotion and 1% other.” -Me

-8) I strongly recommend paying for Grammarly and ProWritingAid.
+8) I strongly recommend paying for the full version of Grammarly and ProWritingAid.
 (Ensure you only use the Grammarly Word plug-in, not the Windows application.)
 These two programs will save you time, money, and nasty reviews.
 In addition, your blogs and book reviews should all pass through these programs.

 9) BACK UP YOUR WORK EVERY DAY!!
 The number of times I read, “My computer got stolen, and I lost five years of work.”
-Get a memory stick, back up ONCE A WEEK, and put the stick in a fire-proof safe.
+Get a memory stick, back up ONCE A WEEK, and put the stick in a fireproof safe.
+They are less than $50 when on sale.
 NO EXCUSES!
-Install a virus checker and keep your computer updated.
+Install a virus checker and keep your computer up to date.

 Let’s begin the writing process.

 First off, you have a BIG decision.
 Is this for fun or profit?
 If it is for fun, the pressure is off, and you can write anything you want without consequence.
 Who cares if you ever make a buck?
 Who cares about a grammar, plot, or character mistake?
-However, once you go down this path, there is no turning back because you will have a trail of shoddy work.
+However, once you go down the fun path, there is NO TURING BACK because you will have a trail of shoddy work.
 On the other hand, if you want to write for profit and fail, you can change your goal to writing for fun.

 Writing for profit means having a professional mindset and a serious attitude toward the best possible work.
-Also, you will need to spend big for an experienced editor, copy editor, cover designer, and formatter.
+Also, you will need to spend big for an experienced editor, a copy editor (sometimes called a proofreader), a cover designer, and a formatter.
 Stop and ask yourself if you have it inside of you.

 How much and how long will it take?
 At least a year and $8,000+ (per book).
 Yes, that is a lot of money.
 But if you are resourceful, you can find helpers, intelligent tips, and people you can beg, but there are no shortcuts.

 Let’s say you use a shortcut like not having your work professionally edited.
 Trust me.
-Readers and critics will tear you apart no matter how hard you try or how good your grammar, spelling, and punctuation are (or the “grammar expert friend” you asked to check out your work).
-You will get 1-star reviews like, “A 5-year-old wrote this book.”
+Readers and critics will tear your book apart no matter how hard you try or how good your grammar, spelling, and punctuation are.
+(Or the “grammar expert friend” you asked to check out your work).
+If you fail to have a professional edit your work, you will get 1-star reviews like, “A 5-year-old wrote this book.”
 A 1-star review is CRUSHING to an author.
-PAYING readers expect polished works.
+PAYING readers expect heavily polished works.
 “If it’s worth doing, it’s worth doing correctly.” -Some famous person.

 Remember, your work needs to stand out.
 How much?
 40%.
 (I have discovered that 40% is an essential estimate for books and life.)
 Another part of your concept must have a solid story foundation that is not too far away from other books you have read.
 Look at the various categories on Amazon.com and ask yourself, “Which category would my work be in?
 What books are already there?
 How does my idea stand up to these books?
 Would readers of book X like my work?”
 Readers will have difficulty connecting to a work that does not fit the standard categories.
 “A flying cat that solves mysteries.”
 Umm, try again.
-“A talking dog that solves mysteries.”
-OK.
+“A talking dog that solves mysteries.
+That is Scooby Doo.”
+Try again.

 What is your hook?
 What magic will make people want to “buy it now?”
 I often read the same bad ideas posted to Writers Helping Writers.
 “I had a messed-up life and want to write my story.”
 I typically reply, “What is your hook?”
 “My life was so bad that people will naturally want to read about me.”
 Writers seem to think their lives are unique.
 Why would I ever want to read about a nobody who had a messed-up life?
 Where is the hero?
 Why should I feel sorry for you?
 Where is the spunk?
 What did I learn?
 HOW DOES THIS HELP ME?

 Here is a simple book by Caitlin Doughty with a great hook: Smoke Gets in Your Eyes.
 It is an exciting account of a funeral home worker and her life.
 Lots of info and insight.
 Did the author have a terrible childhood?
 Yes, but that was not the focus.
-She focused on the behind-the-scenes world of a funeral home.
+She focused on the behind-the-scenes work at the funeral home.
 Side note: I gave the book a positive review on Goodreads and Amazon.
 Why?
 Because it was interesting, and I got something out of the story.
 Great job, Caitlin!

-Side note: The book market has and will change.
-For example, in the 50-70s, western books were all the rage; now, that market is almost nonexistent.
+Side note: The book market has changed and will continue to change.
+For example, western books were all the rage in the 50-70s, now, that market is almost nonexistent.
 So look up your book’s area and make sure readers are interested.

 You are ready to begin when you are at least 40% sure you have a marketable concept.
 Start with some basic questions.
 How do you see the story unfolding?
 When are you going to introduce your main character?
 How is the book structured?
 Get the entire plot clear in your head before picking up a pen.